 Fit people know that eating in front of the television set is mindless eating.
 When your attention is on your entertainment and not on your food, then you’ll be less tuned in to what and how much ends up in your mouth.
-Eating in front of the TV is also very habit forming.
-Ever notice how you crave munchies just as a reflex of sitting in front of the TV?
+Eating in front of the television set is also very habit forming.
+Ever notice how you crave munchies just as a reflex of sitting in front of the television?

 Eat before or after your entertainment and pay attention to what and how much goes into your mouth.

 Fit people drink lots of water.
 And not just in addition to other beverages, but instead of them.
 Water is their main drink, while other drinks are occasional treats.

 Consider water your beverage of choice.
 Drink plenty of it each day and drink other beverages only a few times each week.